 D7 Visa Application Process: Step-by-Step Guide

-To get the D7 temporary visa, you need to fulfill specific requirements and go through a two-stage process:
+How to apply for the D7 Visa Portugal is relatively easy.
+To start the D7 visa application, Portugal needs you to fulfill specific requirements and go through a two-stage process:

-• Attend an appointment with SEF (the Portuguese Immigration and Borders Service) to approve your D7 Residence Permit
+- Attend an appointment with AIMA to approve your D7 Residence Permit

 Here's a step-by-step guide to help you apply for a D7 Visa in Portugal: